Raeein/cis3760-swe/README.md

 ## Development Tips
-- Run `docker compose up --build` to rebuild the containers
+- Run `docker compose up --build` to rebuild and test the containers using the Java and Python testing frameworks
 - When developing the MariaDB database remove the volumes to reset the database or your changes will not be reflected `docker compose down -v`